 Bluetooth Low Energy vs Bluetooth Classic

 Before we examine the BLE architecture, we will first compare it to Bluetooth Classic.
-Bluetooth Low Energy, which was initially advertised as “Bluetooth Smart”, is a light-weight independent branch of the original “now known as Classic” Bluetooth and was introduced as part of the Bluetooth 4.0 core specification in 2010.
-It is a wireless communication standard for short range, ultra low-power personal area network operated in the unlicensed 2.4 GHz ISM band.
+Bluetooth Low Energy, which was initially advertised as “Bluetooth Smart”, is a light-weight independent branch of the original “now known as Classic Bluetooth ” and was introduced as part of the Bluetooth 4.0 core specification in 2010.
+It is a wireless communication standard for short range, ultra-low-power personal area network operated in the unlicensed 2.4 GHz ISM band.
 The figure below shows the timeline of BLE and Bluetooth Classic, highlighting its major releases and main features introduced in each release.
-As can be seen from the figure, before 2010 there was only one main type of Bluetooth, after 2010 we have BLE and Bluetooth Classic.
+As can be seen from the figure below, prior to 2010, there was only one main type of Bluetooth, after 2010 we have BLE and Bluetooth Classic.

 When people talk about Bluetooth nowadays, there are two main types.
-The first type is the Classic, which could be Bluetooth Basic Rate (BR), Enhanced Data Rate(EDR) or the High Speed (+HS).
-The Bluetooth Classic is intended for short-range communication with a relatively high throughput.
-By high throughput here, we mean enough to stream audio.
-This is the Bluetooth used in our cars, and Bluetooth-enabled headsets.
+The first type is the Classic, which could be Bluetooth Basic Rate (BR), Enhanced Data Rate(EDR) or the High Speed (HS).
+The Bluetooth Classic is intended for short-range communication with a relatively higher throughput than BLE.
+This type of Bluetooth is still used in our cars, Bluetooth-enabled headsets, speakers and smart printers to transfer files.
 This type of Bluetooth has no regard to power consumption.
+You typically can not efficiently operate a Bluetooth Classic device on a coin cell battery.

 The second type is Bluetooth Low Energy (BLE), which emerged along with the Bluetooth specification 4.0 in 2010.
 BLE is a massive divergence from the Bluetooth Classic .
 BLE is not compatible with the Bluetooth Classic.
 It is different hardware, different architecture, different specification, and hence different target applications.
-BLE is intended for Ultra Low-Power (ULP) low-bandwidth applications.
-The key features of BLE protocol:
+BLE is intended for Ultra-Low-Power (ULP) low-bandwidth applications, like the IoT.
+The key features of the BLE protocol:

 - Small packets size(244 Bytes payload max).